Radial Duality Part I: Foundations: The Radial Function Transformation

 \subsubsection{Radial Differentiable Functions}

-Now we specialize the previous result for semicontinuous functions to differentiable functions.
+Here we specialize the previous result for semicontinuous functions to differentiable functions.
 We want to allow functions like the previously considered example $f(x)=\sqrt{1-\|x\|^2}$ (with value $0$ whenever $\|x\|\geq 1$) in our theory here.
 To this end, we say a function is {\it continuously differentiable} if $f$ is continuous on $\varSpace$ and $\nabla f(x)$ exists and is continuous on its effective domain $\dom f = \{x\in\varSpace \mid f(x)\in\RR_{++}\}$.

-For any such function $f$ and $x\in\dom f$, if some nonzero $(\zeta,\delta)\in N^P_{\epi f}((x,u))$ exists, then $u=f(x)$ and $(\zeta,\delta)=\lambda(\nabla f(x),-1)$ for some $\lambda\geq0$.
+For any such function and $x\in\dom f$, if some nonzero $(\zeta,\delta)\in N^P_{\epi f}((x,u))$ exists, then $u=f(x)$ and $(\zeta,\delta)=\lambda(\nabla f(x),-1)$ for some $\lambda\geq0$.
 Further, for a dense subset of $\dom f$, the converse holds (which follows from the density theorem of proximal calculus~\cite[Theorem 1.3.1]{Clarke1998-nonsmoothanalysis}).
 Then the continuity of $\nabla f$ and Proposition~\ref{prop:semicontinuity-radial-NS} imply the following condition is necessary and sufficient for $f$ to be radial\footnote{A continuous functions is (strictly) upper radial if and only if it is (strictly) lower radial.
-In such cases, we simply say the function is (strictly) radial as a shorthand.}. \begin{proposition} A continuously differentiable $f$ is radial if and only if for all $x\in\dom f$,
+In such cases, we simply say the function is (strictly) radial as a shorthand.}. \begin{proposition} A continuously differentiable $f$ is radial if and only if for all $x\in\dom f$, $ (\nabla f(x),-1)^T(x,f(x)) \leq 0.$ \end{proposition} This characterization can be alternatively derived by considering when the partial derivative $\frac{\partial}{\partial v}f^p(y,v) = f(y/v)-\nabla f(y/v)^T(y/v)$ is nonnegative.
+Based on this observation, having a positive derivative is sufficient to ensure $f^p(y,\cdot)$ is strictly increasing on its domain, and thus $\radTransSup{f}=\radTransInf{f}$ by~\eqref{eq:strict-increase-condition}. \begin{proposition} A continuously differentiable $f$ is strictly radial if for all $x\in\dom f$, $ (\nabla f(x),-1)^T(x,f(x)) < 0.$ \end{proposition}